 An appointment system is run at the surgery.
 Appointments can be made by telephoning 01422 374662 or by calling at the reception desk between 8.00 am – 6.00 pm Monday to Friday.

 Please make it clear if your problem requires urgent attention.

-Routine appointments will be offered at the first available time with the Doctor of your choice.
+Will be offered at the first available time with the Doctor of your choice.
 We cannot always offer you an urgent appointment (i.e. on the same day) with your own Doctor.

-Telephone consultation appointments time is very precious for both patients and Practice staff alike.
+Time is very precious for both patients and Practice staff alike.
 In order to provide a better service for all our patients, we would like to make more use of telephone appointments.
 Telephone appointments can be booked by telephoning the practice.
 Please inform the receptionist at the time of booking and leave a contact telephone number.